schnatterer/rooted-graphene/README.md

 The steps listed below should work around this issue, though.

 Still, if flashing fails, [**don't switch the slot**](https://github.com/schnatterer/rooted-graphene/issues/96#issuecomment-3128121844).
 Read through the comments on [this issue](https://github.com/schnatterer/rooted-graphene/issues/96) or reach out for help.
+In case your device should refuse to boot, [this project](https://github.com/JoshuaDoes/tensor-usbdl/) might be helpful.

 Be careful!
 I only provide this software.